MicrosoftDocs/xamarin-docs/docs/ios/watchos/deploy-test/appstore.md

   and re-create the **AppIcons.appiconset**.

 > [!IMPORTANT]
-> NOTE: There is a known bug in Visual Studio for Mac's Watch icon support: it expects an 88x88 pixel image for the **29x29@3x** image (which should be 87x87 pixels).
+> There is a known bug in Visual Studio for Mac's Watch icon support: it expects an 88x88 pixel image for the **29x29@3x** image (which should be 87x87 pixels).

 You